Sublime-Instincts/BetterJinja/README.md

 ## Installation

 #### Package Control
 The best way is to install it via [Package Control](https://packagecontrol.io/).
 Once you have Package Control setup in Sublime Text, open the command palette and search for `Package Control: Install Package`.
-Search for `BetterJinja` and install it.
+Search for `Jinja2` and install it.
 Package Control will take care for of automatically updating the package for you if there are new releases.

 You can also use `Package Control: Add Repository`.
 Copy the github url (without the `.git` at the end) and enter it into the input panel that pops up at the bottom when you select `Package Control: Add Repository`.
-Now use `Package Control: Install Package` and search for `BetterJinja` and install it.
+Now use `Package Control: Install Package` and search for `Jinja2` and install it.

 ## Documentation